Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 - I’d bring 1.5 million VND per person per day + transportation + hotel money.
 Is it more than you’ll need?
 Probably.
 But that’s way better than running out!

 - Plastic bags are not permitted.
 This is part of an initiative to keep the islands clean and clear of plastic waste.
 I suggest bringing a mesh bag with you to put any trash in while you’re out and about!
+That said, our bags were not checked for plastic during our visit.

 - Life jackets are provided on most tours, but check that they fit your kids before departure.